MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Results and analysis

 \subsection{Effectiveness on Switching Dataset}

-In this section, we investigate whether our proposed method can handle speaker-switching scenarios, as illustrated in Fig.~\ref{fig:switch}.\footnote{Note that all models are trained on the VoxCeleb-2mix dataset but evaluated on the VoxCeleb-2mix-switch dataset.} Results are reported in Table \ref{tab:switch}.
+In this section, we investigate whether our proposed method can handle speaker-switching scenarios, as illustrated in Fig.~\ref{fig:switch}.
+Results are reported in Table \ref{tab:switch}.
 Since MeMo with the contextual bank primarily relies on contextual information, we guess a target speaker switch during a conversation may disrupt the continuity of this context, potentially degrading performance.
 Hence, we also introduce a `Empty' strategy that manually empties the contextual bank when a speaker switch point is detected within the model's receptive field.

 Overall, System 4 outperforms System 1 in both utterance-level SI-SNR and all segmental SI-SNR evaluations.
 During the 0–2s interval, only clean visual cues are used as reference; thus, both systems achieve similar performance.
 After 2s, when the visual cues become impaired, System 1 exhibits a notable performance drop, whereas System 4 degrades only slightly, demonstrating the robustness of leveraging contextual information.
 In the 4–8s segment, where the speaker switch occurs, both systems experience performance degradation.
 However, the decline is less pronounced for System 4, demonstrating its resilience under speaker-switching conditions.
 After the speaker switch, the performance of both systems begins to improve.